MahesKanoko999/xEmotes/README.md

 Alternatively, you can use the `PtfxBone =` AnimationOption to attach the PTFX to the ped's bone, simiarly to how you attach props.

 Using Menyoo, spawn down a tennis ball and attach it to human, by default menyoo will attach it to the SKEL_ROOT bone (stomach), so from that, what we can do is is either offset the coordinates, say, up to the human ped's mouth, or change the bone all together.
-Once we've got it correct, we can transfer those coordinates over to RPEmotes, and tah dah, we have our Ptfx Placement.
+Once we've got it correct, we can transfer those coordinates over to xEmotes, and tah dah, we have our Ptfx Placement.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Adding Your Own Animations ⚙️

 Because the menu gets updated frequently, the files get overwritten.
-To avoid this, you can add your own / downloaded animation files `(.ycd)` inside of a newly created folder, give it a name, and place it in the `rpemotes\stream\[Custom Emotes]` folder.
+To avoid this, you can add your own / downloaded animation files `(.ycd)` inside of a newly created folder, give it a name, and place it in the `xEmotes\stream\[Custom Emotes]` folder.

 Add your animation code to the `AnimationListCustom.lua` and make a backup of this file, call it `BackUpAnimationListCustom.lua`.